voidful/TFkit/docs/installation.md

 ```

 ## Running tfkit
-Model you've installed tfkit, you can run with
+Once you’ve installed tfkit, you can run with

 ### pip installed version:
 `tfkit-train`